Thai Thoughts And Anecdotes Part 239

 Step 1 — pull the porcupine quills out of the dog's nose with a pair of pliers.

-Step 2 — exclaim to Goering, your little German Shepherd poopsie woopsie, that massage is a non-traditional health care modality as per Dr. Bif Bartley, sports physician.
+Step 2 — exclaim to Goering, your little German Shepherd poopsie woopsie, that massage is a non-traditional health care modality as per Dr. Bif Bartley,

 Step 3 — grab your dog's big black bleeding German Shepherd nose and start squeezing.